pat-devcorp/DocApi/README.md

   - Local Variable in functions: Snake Case
   - decorators: Snake Case
   - reference to a class object: starts with ref_

+-States in model: use dates or state machines